anvilproject/drs_downloader/tests/integration/README.md

 * Part download failed - a terra test with a bad part (bad checksum)

 #Add extra flag notation for
 TERRA DATA REPOSITORY
 * Unauthorized google auth - a terra test with a valid google credential, but not authorized to download

-* A test that overwrites an existing file

 DONE
 * parse without header - a test with a manifest missing the expected header column